dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-Persistence.md

 [StorageSerializationPicker](https://github.com/dotnet/orleans/blob/master/src/OrleansSQLUtils/Storage/Provider/StorageSerializationPicker.cs) will be used.
 And example of changing data storage format or using (de)serializers can be seen at [RelationalStorageTests]https://github.com/dotnet/orleans/blob/master/test/TesterInternal/StorageTests/Relational/RelationalStorageTests.cs).

-Unfortunately currently there is no method to expose this to Orleans application consumption as there there is no method to access the framework created [AdoNetStorageProvider](https://github.com/dotnet/orleans/blob/master/src/OrleansSQLUtils/Storage/Provider/AdoNetStorageProvider.cs) instance.
+Currently there is no method to expose this to Orleans application consumption as there is no method to access the framework created [AdoNetStorageProvider](https://github.com/dotnet/orleans/blob/master/src/OrleansSQLUtils/Storage/Provider/AdoNetStorageProvider.cs) instance.